Jinchou01/CPT304-CW/README.md

 # Budget-App-JavaScript

-Welcome to the Budget App!
-This project is the result of following a comprehensive YouTube tutorial that guides you through building a budget management application from scratch.
-With this app, you can efficiently track your income, expenses, and overall budget, gaining better control of your financial situation.
+This project is based on a Budget App developed by following a comprehensive YouTube tutorial.
+The original application allows users to manage their personal finances by recording income, tracking expenses, and viewing their overall budget balance.
+As part of this coursework, we evaluated the app to identify usability, accessibility, and functionality issues.
+Four defects were found and successfully corrected to improve the quality and reliability of the application.
+In addition, we extended the app by adding a cookie page and a privacy page, allowing users to better understand how cookies and personal information are handled.
+These improvements make the application more complete, user-friendly, and suitable for real-world use.

 ## Demo
 You can check out the live demo of the Budget App here.